percona/pmm-doc/docs/personal_data_handling.md

-# Personal or sensitive data handling in PMM
+# Personal data handling

-Following questions are being answered related to personal data handling in PMM:
+Following questions are being answered related to personal and confedential data handling in PMM:

 1. Which data specifically is being transmitted (non-personal data, only metrics)?